yexiguafuqihao/crowddet-pytorch/README.md

 # Detection in Crowded Scenes: One Proposal, Multiple Predictions

-This is the pytorch re-implementation of our paper "[Detection in Crowded Scenes: One Proposal, Multiple Predictions](https://openaccess.thecvf.com/content_CVPR_2020/html/Chu_Detection_in_Crowded_Scenes_One_Proposal_Multiple_Predictions_CVPR_2020_paper.html)", https://arxiv.org/abs/2003.09163, published in CVPR 2020.
+This is the pytorch re-implementation of the paper "[Detection in Crowded Scenes: One Proposal, Multiple Predictions](https://openaccess.thecvf.com/content_CVPR_2020/html/Chu_Detection_in_Crowded_Scenes_One_Proposal_Multiple_Predictions_CVPR_2020_paper.html)", https://arxiv.org/abs/2003.09163, published in CVPR 2020.

 Our method aiming at detecting highly-overlapped instances in crowded scenes.

 The key of our approach is to let each proposal predict a set of instances that might be highly overlapped rather than a single one in previous proposal-based frameworks.
 With this scheme, the predictions of nearby proposals are expected to infer the **same set** of instances, rather than **distinguishing individuals**, which is much easy to be learned.
 Equipped with new techniques such as EMD Loss and Set NMS, our detector can effectively handle the difficulty of detecting highly overlapped objects.